 The biometrics you provide during your ASC (Application Support Center) appointment allow USCIS to confirm your identity and run required background and security checks.
 USCIS has the general authority to require and collect biometrics (fingerprints, photograph, and/or digital signature) from any applicant, petitioner, sponsor, beneficiary, or other individual residing in the United States for any immigration and naturalization benefit.
 See 8 CFR 103.2 (b)(9).

-When you apply for USCIS services including a work permit, citizenship, green card or a green card renewal a standard part of the process is biometric screening to confirm your identity and that the correct person is applying for the USCIS benefits.
+When you apply for USCIS services including a work permit, citizenship, a green card, or a green card renewal, a standard part of the process is biometric screening to confirm your identity and that the correct person is applying for the USCIS benefits.
 A biometric appointment may be required for adults and children over 14.